blargoflatsome/fourshame/content/articles/roudgara-forest.md

 The veiled mountains are so-called due to the thick mists, where freezing ice meets desert heat, that blankets them.
 The Dwarves of these mountains emerge from their earthen kingdoms only on occasion to trade with Umbrage Grove and from there the rest of the forest.

-### The Goblins
+### The Tarsier

-Goblins are everywhere and the forest is no different.
+A small race of bardic creatures.
+Corruption had turned them all into Goblins, but upon her purification so to was the Tarsier returned to their natural state.
+At least physically.
+The psychological impacts may take some time.

 ## Unique Flora & Fauna

 ### Flora

-Violecent plants grow low to the ground at the base of trees and light the dense forest as the thick canopy lets little natural light in.
-Several types of violecent can be identified by their unique glow.
+Violescent plants grow low to the ground at the base of trees and light the dense forest as the thick canopy lets little natural light in.
+Several types of violescent can be identified by their unique glow.
 Each type has different traits that the druids have learned to harness in a variety of ways.

-* Red Violecent
+* Red Violescent

-  * The liquid squeezed out of a Red Violecent root is highly poisonous and used to treat the Druids blow darts and spears.
-Like all Violecent pedals they can be crushed into a paste and used to paint the faces of druid warriors.
+  * The liquid squeezed out of a Red Violescent root is highly poisonous and used to treat the Druids blow darts and spears.
+Like all Violecent pedals, they can be crushed into a paste and used to paint the faces of druid warriors.
 Causing them to glow crimson in the dark forests as they stalk their prey.
-* Orange Violecent
+* Orange Violescent

   * Healing properties
-* Green Violecent
+* Green Violescent

   * Considered sacred.
-* Blue Violecent
+* Blue Violescent

   * Poison
-* Purple Violecent
+* Purple Violescent

   * Potent aphrodisiac
-* Black Violecent
+* Black Violescent

 ### Fauna

 #### Head Hunter Spiders

 Head-sized spiders that spin razor-sharp, nearly invisible, webs in straight lines connecting trees along forest walking paths.
 Should someone run past the razor web, and become decapitated, the spider nests within the neck of the corpse.
 Pulling the head down over the top of it, it can then animate the body and infiltrate human society.
-These spiders are sacred to the Spirit Mother and only found in the Roudgara Forest.
+These spiders are sacred to the Spirit Mother and are only found in the Roudgara Forest.

 #### Spider Bear